 •There is an 8-inch minimum length on fish.

 •All fish must be released back into the water system where they were caught before an angler can fish for his/her next catch.

 •If you’re not using mobile device, upon return to the host location, anglers will work with the River Bassin staff to download and submit their catch photos.
-Return to Rough Draft (location of Results Ceremony) must be by 3:00pm for anyone that needs assistance on downloading photos.
+Return to the location of award ceremony must be by 3:00pm for anyone that needs assistance on downloading photos.

 •The same fish cannot be scored more than once even if caught on separate casts.